alemart/opensurge/README.md

 ## What is Open Surge?

-Open Surge is a fun 2D retro platformer inspired by Sonic games and a game creation system that lets you unleash your creativity!
+It's a fun 2D retro platformer inspired by Sonic games and a game creation system that lets you unleash your creativity!

 <img src="https://opensurge2d.org/surge-demo.gif" alt="Open Surge demo" width="480">

+Make your dreams come true!
+Create your own amazing games with our game engine and learn programming with [SurgeScript](https://docs.opensurge2d.org), a scripting language for games that is fun to use!
+Create new levels, items, bosses, playable characters, gameplay mechanics, cutscenes and much more!

 Open Surge is currently available for Microsoft Windows, GNU/Linux and macOS.
 It's in active development!